 We firmly believe in empowering through power.

-KE’s Social Investment Programme (SIP) supports critical welfare organisations and entities which impact the citizens of Karachi.
-We assist these organisations in a variety of ways, including leveraging our operational capabilities and the experience of our workforce to improve their power systems.
+KE’s Social Investment Programme (SIP) benefits 4.9 million people annually by supporting 16 philanthropic institutions and NGOs in the areas of health and education.
+In addition to providing free or subsidized electricity, KE also assists these organisations in a variety of ways, including leveraging our operational capabilities and the experience of our workforce to improve their power systems.
 Under this programme we also cover unforeseen calamities, facilitating the victims through relief of up to six months on their electricity bills.

 System Enhancement Programme